sahilee26/fetch-youtube-api-django/README.md

-4. **`/youtube/search`:** This endpoint implements search API to fetch stored video data using their title and description.
-This endpoint also supports an optional query parameter to take the keywords:
+4. **`/youtube/search`:** This endpoint implements search API to fetch stored video data using their title and description and takes a query parameter to take the keywords.
+It shows 10 results
 ```
 http://localhost:8000/youtube/search?keywords=Cricket
 http://localhost:8000/youtube/search?keywords=Westeros